Language training in the Montessori classroom begins the moment a child steps through the door.

 It is important to remember that language is a point of departure - not a point of arrival.
 The world is opened up to the child when he is given a rich vocabulary that is rooted in reality.
 It is a means for understanding the world around him, and it drives the child to seek out the truths of the world.

 Language training in the Montessori classroom involves activities that elicit language from the children and make them aware of the content, meaning, and context of the language they are hearing and using.
 There are many activities that can be used in language training with young children (2 years and up).

 Reading should be a part of your daily activities.
-Be sure to have a variety of books to read including picture books, poetry, fantasy and non-fiction.
-When reading a book always give the name the book, the author and the illustrator.
+Be sure to have a variety of books to read, including picture books, poetry, fantasy, and non-fiction.
+When reading a book, always give the name of the book, the author, and the illustrator.
 Encourage parents to read to their children at home every day.
 As little as 10 minutes a day will increase a child’s vocabulary and help to instill in them the love of reading and learning.

 Question Games (using a book)

 This activity offers indirect preparation for future reading analysis.
 It can be done with either a small or large group of children.
 You will be asking the children to listen while you read and respond to questions throughout the story.
 After reading a sentence, you ask the children a question related to the information within the sentence that was just read. i.e.) Read -"It was a dreary day in the small town of Prattville."
 Your question to the children could be - "What kind of a day was it in Prattville?".
 The answer – "A dreary day."